sullerandras/png_to_xnb/README.md

 The program runs on Windows and on Mac / Linux by using `wine` or `mono`.
 I use it on a Mac, but also tested on Windows 7.

+On Ubuntu Linux you need to install a package which contains the `System.Windows.Forms.dll` file, for example: `sudo apt-get install libmono-system-windows-forms4.0-cil`.
+You can find packages in the [package repository](http://packages.ubuntu.com/).

 Examples
 --------